whitley40/email-snippets/README.md

 table-fix
 #Adds spacing fixes to your tables using an inline style tag.

-table-cell-fix
+td-fix
-#Adds spacing fixes to your table cells using an inline style tag.
+#Adds spacing fixes to your td cells using an inline style tag.
 If the cell contains text, do not apply this fix.

 ghost
 #Adds the ghost comment fix.
 If you're floating two tables next to each other this will ensure they are put into fixed cells for outlook.